domainsofapp/domainsofapp.github.io/_posts/2019-10-02-my-shazams.md

 40. Bust Down Barbiana by DJ Rulio
 39. Hard White by Nicki Minaj
 38. Pure Water by Mustard & Migos
-37. 2am by Casanova ft.
+37. 2am by Casanova Feat.
 Tory Lanez & Davido
 36. Me Against the World by 2Pac
-35. I Get the Bag by Gucci Mane ft.
+35. I Get the Bag by Gucci Mane Feat.
 Migos
 34. Praise the Lord (Remix) by Arrow
-33. Double Up by Nipsey Hussle ft.
+33. Double Up by Nipsey Hussle Feat.
 Belly & Dom Kennedy
 32. Thru Your Phone by Cardi B
 31. Big Tymin' by Nef the Pharoah
 30. Smoke Wit' Me by Black Mafia
 29. Lemonade by Gucci Mane
 28. Praise the Lord (Da Shine) by A$AP Rocky...
-27. Zeze by Kodak Black ft.
+27. Zeze by Kodak Black Feat.
 Offset & Travis Scott
-26. Used to This by Future ft.
+26. Used to This by Future Feat.
 Drake
 25. Rolls Royce B!tch by 2 Chainz (y) (x)
 24. Liquor Locker by Vic Mensa (y) (x)
 23. Meet the Dealers by E-40 & B-Legit (y) (x)